Contact us today for your Free Quote

 Close

 Millions of us attend festivals every year.
-It’s a chance to spend time with friends (normally in a muddy field somewhere), dance and enjoy your favourite music.
+It’s a chance to spend time with friends, dance, and enjoy your favourite music.
 What’s not to like?
 However, you may be unaware of the shocking volume of waste these events generate.
-British festivals including the likes of Glastonbury, Wireless and Download, contribute 23,500 tonnes of waste.
-Only 32% of this was recycled, demonstrating how festivals significantly contribute to Britain’s growing waste problem.
+British festivals contribute thousands of tonnes of waste annually, with a significant portion still ending up in landfills.
+This highlights a critical need for the event industry to embrace sustainable practices.

 Why is this an issue?